threedaymonk/kunkunshi/README.md

 ## Syntax

-A file consists of metadata in the form `key: value`, one entry per line, a blank line, and one or more musical expressions, e.g.:
+A file consists of one or more lines of metadata, a blank line, and one or more musical expressions, e.g.:

-    Title: Tinsagu nu hana
+    Title: てぃんさぐぬ花
-    Tuning: cfb'
+    Tuning: 3

     -> t t/ 5/ k/ t/' z 4 a/ r/' 4 5 t t/ 5/ k/ t/' z
     4 a/ r/' <- t t/ 5/ k/ t/' z 4 a/ r/' 4 5
     t t/ 5/ 7 a 8 a 7 8 t t/ 5/ k/ t/' z
     4 a/ r/' 4 5 t t/ 5/ k/ t/' z 4 a/ r/' 4 5 <-

-Metadata is not formalised at this stage.
+### Metadata

+Metadata entries are in the form `key: value`, one entry per line.
+In principle, any information can be added as metadata, provided that:

+- Each key is unique
+- The value can fit on one line

+Some metadata is defined with a special meaning:

+#### Title

+The title of the piece.

+#### Tuning

+This can be `h` for honchōshi (本調子), `2` for niage (二揚げ), or `3` for sansage (三下げ).
+If not specified, honchōshi is assumed.

 ### Positions